Updated: September 9, 2021

 There are no minimum scores required GRE scores.
 The GRE is NOT

-recommended or required for our graduate program for this year.
+recommended or required for our graduate program for fall 2022).
 See

 more below on GRE scores.